 Coming from Broken Hill / Tibooburra you drive through Sturt National Park and finally arrive at a gate in the dog fence.
 Remember, this gate must be shut all times.
 So please close it after you've passed.

-All roads to the corner are unsealed, road conditions can change from one day to the other.
+All roads to the Cameron Corner are unsealed, road conditions can change from one day to the other.
 You can make it with a normal car (if it is not a hired car) with care in dry weather.
 Trailers and vans should have a strong suspension and you should have experience towing on rough roads.

 This is remote country, be well prepared, take a lot of water, some tools and a spare tyre.
 Check the road conditions for South Australia, New South Wales and Queensland before you go.